eggheadio-projects/gatsby-theme-authoring-notes/06-display-sorted-data-with-use-static-query-in-gatsby.md

 export default EventList
 ```
-Now we must go back to events.js and make sure to import these components:
+Now we must go back to events.js and make sure to *import these components*:
 ```javascript
 import Layout from '../components/layout' import EventList from '../components/event-list'